Exploring the kidney-tonifying effect of Qi-Xian Decoction for asthma treatment by modulating the proliferation and migration of endogenous BMSCs

 Abstract

-Traditional Chinese medicine (TCM) posits that the kidney plays important systemic roles and that its weakness is a fundamental factor that regulates various diseases, including asthma.
-The kidney-tonifying method is a widely used clinical approach in TCM to address kidney weakness.
-We hypothesized that bone marrow mesenchymal stem cells (BMSCs) are key contributors to the kidney-tonifying method.
-An ovalbumin-induced asthma mouse model was generated and treated with the traditional kidney-tonifying formula, Qi-Xian decoction (QXD).
-QXD exhibited notable therapeutic efficacy, promoted the proliferation of BMSCs in mouse bone marrow, and facilitated their migration to the lung tissues.
-Blocking the CXCL12/CXCR4 axis reduced the QXD-induced migration of endogenous BMSCs and attenuated the efficacy of QXD in the treatment of asthma.
+Traditional Chinese medicine (TCM) establishes that the kidney serves vital systemic functions and its deficiency represents a fundamental factor influencing various diseases, including asthma.
+The kidney-tonifying method represents a widely implemented clinical approach in TCM to address kidney deficiency.
+This study hypothesized that bone marrow mesenchymal stem cells (BMSCs) function as key contributors to the kidney-tonifying method.
+An ovalbumin (OVA)-induced asthma mouse model received treatment with the traditional kidney-tonifying formula, Qi-Xian decoction (QXD).
+QXD demonstrated significant therapeutic efficacy, enhanced BMSC proliferation in mouse bone marrow, and facilitated their migration to lung tissues.
+Inhibition of the CXCL12/CXCR4 axis diminished the QXD-induced migration of endogenous BMSCs and reduced QXD’s efficacy in asthma treatment.
 QXD-containing serum enhanced BMSC proliferation and promoted CXCL12-induced BMSC migration in vitro.
-These findings suggest that endogenous BMSCs may potentially serve as a key mediator in the therapeutic effects of the kidney-tonifying method.
-Moreover, the mild and continually stimulated production and promoted homing of endogenous BMSCs present a potential new avenue for the effective treatment of asthma.
+These findings indicate that endogenous BMSCs may serve as a crucial mediator in the therapeutic effects of the kidney-tonifying method.
+Furthermore, the mild and sustained stimulation of production and enhanced homing of endogenous BMSCs presents a potential novel approach for effective asthma treatment.

 -